ryantd42/NY-Legislative-Git/2023/S2861A-2023/bill.md

   ___________

- Introduced  by Sen. MARTINEZ -- read twice and ordered printed, and when printed to be committed to the Committee on Children and Families
+ Introduced  by Sen. MARTINEZ -- read twice and ordered printed, and when printed to be committed to the Committee on Children and  Families  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the family court act, in relation to temporary orders of protection

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 304.2 of the family court act, as added by chapter 683 of the laws of 1984, is amended to read as follows:
   § 304.2.
 Temporary order of protection.
 (1) Upon  application  by  the